CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

-# Online AAD with CEDA
+# Online AAD with a Cost-efficient System

-CEDA is a cost-effective, open-source device for online auditory attention detection and consists of an EEG acquisition module, a sound player module and a sound trigger module.
+This system is a cost-effective, open-source device for online auditory attention detection and consists of an EEG acquisition module, a sound player module and a sound trigger module.
 This instruction contains information on how to implement CEDA.

 You can read more about the project here [paper address].